amorijs/throque/README.md

  ## Plans for the future

+ ### Port to typescript

+ throque will be ported to typescript in the near future

  ### Tests

  Currently throque is not tested, but tests will be added soon, and future additions to the library will be developed test-first.